• Skip to main content

 The Audio Publishers Association is the publlshers’ industry trade organization.
 It offers numerous benefits of membership to narrators including frequent webinars, news updates about the industry, opportunities to meet publishers and producers, and an annual conference.

-The annual HEAR Now Festival celebrates audio storytelling in all its forms and hosts the Independent Audiobook Awards.
+The annual HEAR Now Festival celebrates audio storytelling in all its forms.

 The Professional Audiobook Narrators Association is a trade organization created and run by audiobook narrators to advocate for our business interests and connect narrators within and outside our community.
 Membership is open to both union and non-union narrators.